umputun/spot/README.md

 ### Script Execution

-SimploTask allows executing scripts on remote hosts, or locally if `options.local` is set to true.
+Spot allows executing scripts on remote hosts, or locally if `options.local` is set to true.
 Scripts can be executed in two different ways, depending on whether they are single-line or multi-line scripts.

 **Single-line Script Execution**